 - No PFOA, PTFE or other harmful chemicals & is Dishwasher safe

-If you’re wondering if you can use this roasting pan on the stovetop, your answer is yes!
-Not only can this roasting pan be used on stovetops but is also dishwasher-safe.
+If you’re wondering if you can use this roasting pan on the stovetop, the answer is yes.

 The Granite Ware roasting pan is available in multiple sizes.
 It even has handles for easy lifting.